Install on macOS via Docker

 Environment preparation

-• MacOS version 10.x/11.x (64 bit)(not support GPU version)
+• macOS version 10.x/11.x (64 bit)(not support GPU version)

 • On the local host Install Docker